NessieCanCode/SequoiaRecover/README.md

 The `--mode` flag controls whether a **full** or **incremental** backup is performed.
 Incremental mode only archives files that have changed since the previous backup.
 You can control compression with `--compression`.
-Passing `auto` lets SequoiaRecover choose a compression method based on your network speed to help reduce transfer costs.
+Passing `auto` lets SequoiaRecover choose a compression method based on your network speed (measured over about 5 seconds) to help reduce transfer costs.
+Use `--compression-threshold` to provide a link speed in Mbps and override the automatic detection when needed.
 To run automated backups every hour:
 ```bash
 sequoiarecover schedule --source /path/to/data --bucket my-bucket --interval 3600 --mode incremental